Frequently Asked Questions

 You will need to contact your city’s or county’s Planning and Zoning/Development Department for a Parcel Report to verify whether a ZenniHome model is allowed to be placed on your property.
 Note: There may be different requirements and restrictions for an ADU versus a primary residence.
 There may also be some additional restrictions that apply such as: setback, access (driveways), parking, aesthetics, structure type, etc. If there is a Homeowners Association (HOA) with its own rules regarding properties, or if you are in a historical district, you will need to check on these as well.

+ZenniHome is currently licensed in the State of Arizona.
 Our team is working diligently to obtain the necessary licenses to operate across the United States.

 For all states with a statewide approval process, ZenniHome will submit all necessary paperwork for our models to be approved for installation in your state.
-We hope to have this process complete for 40 states by the end of this year.

 States without a statewide approval process: